 Step One: Boil 1 Liter of water (Or boil 2 Liters if you are not using filtered water and not so sure about the quality of your tap water.)
 Add the tea and sugar.
 Steep and stir until all the sugar has dissolved.

-Step Two: Once the tea has cooled to room temperature (not hot, you could kill your SCOBY) I have used ice too to quicken the cooling process.
-Pour it into a very clean or sterilised glass jar.
-(No trace of soap – which can also harm the SCOBY.)
+Step Two: Once the tea has cooled to room temperature pour it into a very clean or sterilised glass jar or pitcher.
+The jar should not be hot as you could kill your SCOBY.
+I have used ice too to quicken the cooling process.
+There should be no trace of soap as that will also harm the SCOBY.
 Then add 1 more Liter of filtered water and 1 cup of starter liquid (which should have come with your SCOBY).
 Double wash your hands.
 With clean and absolutely soap-free hands, place the SCOBY on top of the tea.
 If it sinks, don’t worry – it will sort itself out.
 It is alive! : )

 Step Three: Cover the jar with a coffee filter or cloth which you secure with a rubber band (Fruit-flies love Kombucha too.)